-Legumes of all types, cabbage of any variety, beets, lettuce, celery, spinach, parsley and fennel.
-The original recipe for Minestrone alla Milanese cannot easily be found because in the past, when vegetables where rigorously seasonal, the ingredients varied depending on the seasons.
-Therefore, hot minestrone made in winter was prepared with ingredients different from those used for the cold or tepid soup in summer.
+Vegetables of all types, cabbage of any variety, beets, lettuce, celery, spinach, parsley and fennel.
+The original recipe for Minestrone alla Milanese cannot easily be found.
+In the past, when vegetables were rigorously seasonal, the ingredients varied depending on the seasons.
+Therefore, hot minestrone made in winter was prepared with different ingredients from those used for the cold or lukewarm soup in summer.

-The origins of the inexpensive dish do not reach that far back in time, but have roots in the farming-food tradition of Milano in the early 1800s.
+The origins of this inexpensive dish do not reach far back in time, but have roots in the farming-food tradition of Milano in the early 1800s.